scala-android/sbt-android/README.md

 ## New features in 1.4.x ##

 * Some code re-organization, internal settings hidden from public view
-* `android.Keys.flavorOf` for build flavors.
-  * Simple usage is `lazy val flavorproject = flavorOf(baseproject,
-   "flavor-name", flavorSettings /* copies and override baseproject settings */)`
-  * The `flavorproject` is otherwise a normal sbt project and it can be treated as such.
 * add `android:bootClasspath` for use with robolectric
 * Conversion of a number of settings to tasks